 I eventually found my way, as most of us do, and Joy followed me.
 I’ve found it’s usefulness as a textbook; it carefully explains how to set a table, how to knead yeast bread, and how to Know Your Ingredients.
 For a while I also found it highly entertaining, having giggled over the recipes for baked brains and eggs or hard-boiled eggs smothered in a mixture of white and chile sauce and gratineed, along with the instruction on cooking turtle (“Regardless of the turtle’s size, sectioning it for cooking is an irksome job, even if you overcome the worst of the opposition by instantly chopping off its head.”) and the careful drawings illustrating the skinning of a squirrel.

-Blame it on Anthony Bourdain’s No Reservations, but I have a new respect for the book as a historical document Although sometimes it’s hard to imagine, there was a time – a big, long, stretch of time – before supermarkets and fast food chains.
-People did catch, raise, or purchase, a whole animal, and not so long ago: I know my husband’s grandfather raised rabbits, for food, particularly during the World War II years, and my mother has memories of chasing chickens around the yard after her grandmother cut the head off, and before the blood was drained in a bucket to make soup.
+Blame it on a steady diet of Anthony Bourdain’s No Reservations, but I have a new respect for the book as a historical document.
+Although sometimes it’s hard to imagine, there was a time – a big, long, stretch of time – before supermarkets and fast food chains existed.
+People did catch, raise, or purchase, a whole animal, and not so long ago: I know my husband’s grandfather raised rabbits for food, particularly during the World War II years, and my mother has memories of chasing chickens around the yard after her grandmother cut the heads off and before their blood was drained in a bucket to make soup.
 So if you only had a few chickens, you’d be wise to know how to make LOTS of different egg dishes to keep your family nourished.
 If there’s no supermarket, or no money, you’d be wise to know how to use what you find on the land, or the sea, to feed your family.

 Now as a middle-aged mother, I also see Joy as a survival compendium.
 Recent natural disasters – earthquakes, tsunamis, hurricanes – all have affected the ability of millions of people to find and prepare food for their families in the accustomed ways.
 I wonder what I would do if it were me.
 I do know that if worse ever comes to worse, and that raccoon in my garbage is destined to be my dinner, Joy is here to show me what to do.